LucasDSilva200/Spyder-ml/README.md

                         Cookie to send with the request<br>
   -A AGENT, --agent AGENT
                         User-Agent to send with the request<br>
+  -hf HEADERSFILE, --headersfile HEADERSFILE
+                        Parameter that passes an HTTP request header file to be scanned.<br>
   -S, --spider          flag to run spider<br>
   -w WORKERS, --workers WORKERS
                         Defines the number of workers.<br>